What does a SaaS SDR do?

 Outbound Leads

-When there aren’t enough inbound leads to fuel your growth needs outbound leads is where you turn.
-This is one of the core roles of SDR’s to push growth.
+When there aren’t enough inbound leads to fuel your growth needs outbound leads are where you turn.
+This is one of the core roles of SDRs to push growth.
 What does a SaaS SDR do when it comes to outbound?
-SDR’s need to gathering lists of outbound emails and vetting these to ensure they are legitimate emails before starting their outbound efforts.
+SDRs need to gather lists of outbound emails and vet these to ensure they are legitimate emails before starting their outbound efforts.
 Although outbound is a core SDR role they should also work closely with Rev Ops.

 SDR’s working with Rev Ops, Deal Desk and Marketing

-It is very important for SDR’s to work with the teams that manage the companies CRM system when doing outbound sales.
-This is because outbound sales involves uploading hundreds of email addresses into your CRM of people that often have no buyer intent.
-What’s the end result of this?
-Usually a CRM that is a complete mess.
+SDRs need to work with the teams that manage the company’s CRM system when doing outbound sales.
+This is because outbound sales involve uploading hundreds of email addresses into your CRM of people who often have no buyer intent.
+What’s the result of this?
+Usually, a CRM is a complete mess.

 This work is very important when deals get to the deal desk stage and information of what has worked and what hasn’t gets feedback to the senior leadership team.